farrukh-ahm/Borrow-A-Story-Library/README.md

 <br>

 ### Book Issued/Returned Confirmation Page <a name="confirmation"></a>
-After borrowing/returning the book, the user is redirected to the confirmation page, which displays the confirmation message and, also, at the bottom shows a collection of few books from the catalogue which the user might be interested in.
-Hence, encouraging them to explore more and read more books.
+After borrowing/returning the book, the user is redirected to the confirmation page, which displays the confirmation message and also, at the bottom shows a collection of a few books from the catalogue that the user might be interested in.
+Hence, encouraging them to explore and read more.
 <br><br>

 Book Borrowed Confirmation: